J-VEST/Audio/README.md

 ---

-Physical drives: Mail to me SSDs or thumb drives with the same folder formatting as above for your full albums/EPs.
+Physical drives: Mail to me SSDs or thumb drives with the same folder formatting as above.

 ---